radrex/SDStore/README.md

 TODOs for enhancement of the Web API:
 - Better GlobalErrorHandling implementation.
 Let's not rely on ApiController to handle 400 responses
+- Validation - maybe we can extract the repeating validation attributes into a custom validation attribute for all the models that use the same validations

 - PROCESSING:
   - Paging